 Humayun’s Tomb

 Humayun’s Tomb is one of the most iconic landmarks of Delhi and a UNESCO World Heritage Site.
-Located in the heart of the city, this beautiful monument is a slendid example of Mughal architecture and is considered one of the finest tombs in India.
+Located in the heart of the city, this beautiful monument is a splendid example of Mughal architecture and is considered one of the finest tombs in India.

 The tomb was built in the 16th century by the Mughal emperor Humayun’s wife, Bega Begum, after his death.
 It was designed by the Persian architect Mirak Mirza Ghiyas, who combined elements of Persian and Indian architecture to create a unique monument.